Lower bounds for incidences: Proof sketch

 There are $\sim \min\{u^2w,uw^2\}\delta^{-2}$ many points in $\mb X$ satisfying these constraints, so the covering number by these rectangles is $\sim \max\{u^{-2}w^{-1}, u^{-1}w^{-2}\}$. \end{enumerate}

 The above examples are important and they motivate our analysis of branching functions.
-However, it turns out that for branching functions that are either smooth, piecewise linear, or have other natural regularity properties, it is much easier to prove \Cref{thm:incidence_lower_bd}.
+However, it turns out that for branching functions that are either smooth, piecewise linear, or have other natural regularity properties (with fixed regularity parameters as $\delta \to 0$), it is much easier to prove \Cref{thm:incidence_lower_bd}.
 A challenge in the analysis is that Lipschitz functions can be very rough, and we do not have examples describing this difficulty.